 In order to create content, artificial intelligence searches for and reads the most popular articles on the internet.
-Using AI, it determines which articles are popular and which ones are not.
+Using artificial intelligence, it determines which articles are popular and which ones are not.
 These articles are read by AI and also evaluated for relevance.
-The AI then creates a similar article but different enough from the ones with the highest traffic, so that is not caught and identified as plagiarism.
+The AI then creates a similar article that is different enough from the ones with the highest traffic that it is not caught and identified as plagiarism.

 Google prefers human-generated content

 Google largely determines the fate of content that is created.
 The algorithm determines what ranking factors will put content at the top of the search engine results pages (SERPs) and gauges what is published with a level of intelligence approaching that of a human.
 Human-centered content that is helpful is what Google cares about the most.

 Google’s goal is to provide a positive user experience on its site and will rank helpful content higher.
 Their definition of authentic content is content created by humans.
 Google’s evaluation of content is based on a human element, and likely, it won’t change anytime soon.

 Human-created content features emotional intelligence